notuntoward/ref/obsidian/Obsidian Share Vault/Work/VPP ideas/Generative AI talk/Gen AI Talk Ideas.md

 		- experienced people not rewarded
 - Or, do the above with Venn diagrams
 - LLM output as an anti-pattern (job recommendations); and as a template (DEI statement)
+- [[Lee25genAIworkerCritThink|Lee25: The impact of generative AI on critical thinking: Self-reported reductions in cognitive effort and confidence effects from a survey of knowledge workers]]: MS says AI makes you dumb and dull

 #### Won't you just grab AI and lose your creativity
 - [[Bogost24aiLostMagic|AI Has Lost Its Magic]]: funny poems, pictures but now bored
 - [[Bogost23endRecommendLttrs|The End of Recommendation Letters]]. techniques for anti & pro-cliche diversity boilerplate